 The Tune Up is a mani-pedi and medi spa, while Squid Ink is the first tattoo parlour at sea.
 Other amenities include Dry Dock, a salon and beauty parlor and Stubble & Groom, a gentleman’s barber shop.

 Would you like to try an adults only all inclusive cruise?
+If you’re thinking about booking a cruise, be sure to check out our other articles for more information and reviews.

 You might also enjoy: